-- 1/2 pound mussels (per person; for an appetizer)
+1/2 pound mussels (per person)

-- Optional: freshly ground black pepper (to taste)
+1 tsp, ground ground black pepper (to taste)

-- Optional: flat-leaf parsley (minced, to taste)
+1 tbsp parsley (minced, to taste)

 Gather the ingredients.

-Put the cleaned mussels on the grill and cook (covered on a gas grill) at least until they open, 5 to 10 minutes.
+- How to tell when the mussels are done?
+Always wait until the mussel opens up, from 5 to 10 minutes.
 Discard the ones that don't.
 Some people like their mussels just barely cooked, still soft and tender; others prefer mussels grilled until they're almost smoked, with the flesh condensed and almost crispy on the edges.
 Taste different levels of done-ness and decide for yourself, but always wait for the shell to open.

-- Make a melted garlic-butter sauce with 4 ounces butter and 1 or 2 cloves minced garlic.
+- Make a melted garlic-butter sauce with 4 ounces butter and 1 or 2 cloves of minced garlic.
 Heat them up in a small saucepan and drizzle over the mussels before serving.

 - Drizzle hot chili oil right off the grill, or a teaspoon of chili flakes for a spicy version.

 - Serve a simple and fresh take with a spritz of lemon juice and fresh parsley or cilantro.